conda-forge/cfep/cfep-21.md

 ## Abstract

-This CFEP proposes that header-only and static libraries and should be required to run_export an empty package (containing their license) called "{{ name }}-license" in order to ensure/automate attribution and to satisfy the license requirements.
+This CFEP proposes that header-only and static libraries should be required to run_export an empty package (containing their license) called "{{ name }}-license" in order to ensure/automate attribution and to satisfy the license requirements.